-To learn how to add, edit, clone, move, resize, offset, or delete a color picker, please click here.
+To learn how to add, edit, clone, move, resize, offset, or delete a color field, please click here.

 The basic tab contains settings that the majority of WS Form users will need to control a field.
 The settings are as follows: